Why climb small fells when there are so many bigger fells?

 As update to this, in 2016 I spent a stormy night wild camping on Haystacks which proved my suspicions: Innominate Tarn is a superb place to camp!

-To view more photos of the Cumbrian hills please view my Lake District landscape photos.
+To view more photos of the Cumbrian hills please view my gallery of Lake District landscape photos.